 British Columbia Training Tax Credit Program

-This is a provincial government program.
-I am not sure that this program is still in effect but you can certainly check at the website link above.
+This is a provincial government program that has been in effect since 2007 but expires at the end of 2014.
 To quote from this website:

 Canada Summer Jobs